PRouzeau/Aquilegia/README.md

 It is using a simple wiki markup set for pages linking and overall site structure, but this is not a wiki (no online editor).<br>
 Yet adapted for a documentation below 50 pages, there is some possibilities of scaling up.<br>
-While initially developped as an help system for a web application, it expanded to be used as an on board documentation server for a 3D printer board, the Duet.<br>
+While initially developped as an help system for a web application, it expanded to be used as an on board documentation server for a 3D printer board, the Duet.<br>It can be integrated in an application without interfering.<br>
 Not modular, but relatively complete without any add-on or configuration.<br> Presentation site is here : http://aquilegia.blue<br>
 Demonstration site at http://otocoup.com/DWC2  (link is case sensitive) - The documentation of the Duet and its firmware.<br>